Vermont Passport Offices

 102 Mill Road Vt Route 4

-• Passport offices in Vermont require an appointment, so make sure to schedule one in advance.
+• Vermont's passport offices require prior appointments, so be sure to schedule one in advance.

-• To apply for a passport, you will need to bring a completed DS-11 form, proof of U.S. citizenship (such as a birth certificate), and government-issued identification (such as a driver's license).
+• To obtain a passport, you'll need a completed DS-11 form, proof of U.S. citizenship (like a birth certificate), and government-issued identification (such as a Vermont driver's license).

-• Passport fees vary depending on whether you are applying for a new passport or renewing an existing one, and whether you need it expedited.
+• Passport fees can vary in Vermont based on whether you're applying for a new passport, renewing an existing one, or seeking expedited service.

-Overall, applying for a passport can be a straightforward process as long as you come prepared with the necessary documents and information.
-Check with your local passport office in Vermont for more specific information and requirements.
+Applying for a passport can be straightforward if you're prepared with the necessary documents and information.
+For state-specific details and requirements, reach out to your local passport office in Vermont.

 Find A Passport Office